3. Amount of working tax credit

 These are the amounts for the tax year April 2021 to April 2022.
 The maximum amounts usually go up each April.
 You will get less than the maximum if your income is more than a set threshold.

 Sian is 26 and gets CTC.
 She does not work during the academic year, but in the summer vacation she gets a job for 30 hours a week and expects to work for nine weeks.
 Sian is eligible for WTC.
 Whether any WTC is payable depends on the level of her wages and other income.

 Katherine and Spencer have a four-year-old child at nursery school.
 Katherine is a student and Spencer works 24 hours a week.
 Katherine works 16 hours a week during the summer only.
 They are eligible for WTC throughout the year.
 During the summer they can get a 30-hour element included in their WTC and they can also claim help with nursery charges.

 Morag is a full-time student on a Higher National Certificate course.
 She has an eight-year-old daughter.
 She works 20 hours a week.
-Her income is a student loan for tuition fees, a student loan for living costs, including a maintenance element and a special support element, a parents’ learning allowance and a childcare grant.
-Her earnings total £7,800 in the tax year April 2020 to April 2021.
-In the previous tax year 2019/20, she worked full time and earned £16,000.
+Her income is a student loan, lone parents’ grant of £1,305, and earnings of £9,300 in the tax year April 2021 to April 2022.
+In the previous tax year 2019/20, she worked full time and earned £16,300.